 Others followed his example and eventually the Painted Hall held nearly 300 works of art and continued to have Royal patronage with the presentation of Nelson’s uniform which was purchased for the Hospital by Prince Albert.

-The Gallery was very popular in the 19th century and was closed only following the establishment of the National Maritime Museum in 1930 to which the Hospital transferred most of its contents on permanent loan in 1936.
+The Gallery was very popular in the 19th century and was closed only following the establishment of the National Maritime Museum.

-Today, the majority of the Hospital’s collection is housed in four locations: the Royal Museums Greenwich, the Old Royal Naval College in Greenwich, Royal Brighton Pavilion and the new Heritage Centre at the Royal Hospital School, Suffolk.
+Today, the majority of the Hospital’s collection is housed in two locations: the National Maritime and the Old Royal Naval College in Greenwich.

 Royal Museums Greenwich – National Maritime Museum